IWP: Token Pruning as Implicit Weight Pruning in Large Vision Language Models

-We further evaluate the proposed method using Qwen2.5-VL-7B, which differs from LLaVA-OneVision-7B in both its vision encoder, LLM backbone and visual token generation pipeline (e.g., dynamic resolution vs AnyRes).
-As shown in \cref{tab:qwen2.5-vl}, our method achieves the best performance across all token budgets.
-Notably, the relative ranking among baselines shifts compared to LLaVA-OneVision.
-VisionZip, which operates at the vision encoder level, becomes more competitive, while LLM-level methods such as FastV and PACT show relatively lower performance.
-Even against this competitive baseline, our method outperforms VisionZip by an average of 2.6 pp. This suggests that other token pruning methods are sensitive to the underlying architecture, whereas the dual-form based token pruning generalizes more robustly across different models.
-Since our methods measures the actual information updates in self-attention, it does not rely on architecture-specific patterns.
-Therefore, it can easily adapt to different visual token structures, such as dynamic resolution.
+\textbf{Qwen2.5-VL.} We further evaluate the proposed method using Qwen2.5-VL-7B, which differs from LLaVA-OneVision-7B in its vision encoder, LLM backbone, and visual token generation pipeline (e.g., dynamic resolution vs.\ AnyRes).
+As shown in \cref{tab:qwen2.5-vl}, our method achieves the best performance across all token budgets, outperforming VisionZip—the strongest baseline in this setting—by an average of 2.6 pp. Notably, the relative ranking among baselines shifts compared to LLaVA-OneVision: VisionZip, which operates at the vision encoder level, becomes more competitive, while LLM-level methods such as FastV and PACT show relatively lower performance.
+We also found out that some methods degrade noticeably on document-understanding tasks such as DocVQA.
+This suggests that prior token pruning methods are sensitive to the underlying architecture and task, whereas our dual-form based pruning generalizes more robustly.
+By measuring the actual information updates in self-attention rather than architecture-specific patterns, it adapts naturally to different visual token structures such as dynamic resolution.